-Domestic flight operations are set to resume at the Kalibo International Airport starting July 2, 2020.
-In preparation for the reopening, AirAsia Philippines has published an advisory containing the new travel guidelines in accordance with the policies of the local authorities of Aklan.
+Domestic flight operations have resumed at the Kalibo International Airport this July.
+In line with this, AirAsia Philippines has published an advisory containing the new travel guidelines in accordance with the policies of the local authorities of Aklan.

 WHAT'S COVERED IN THIS GUIDE?